ManticoreGamesInc/platform-documentation/docs/getting_started/editor_intro.md

     Properties, and add `-ENV=Staging` or `-ENV=Production` to end of the target.
 Rename each shortcut as desired, and you're good to go!

+!!!
+Warning
+    Keep production clean.
+Don't publish templates or games on this environment unless you have authorization to do so please!

 ### Editor

 When you open up the editor you'll see the following screen: